Ultra23Ahan/modulink/JOURNAL.md

 "Hey!
 Cool idea, but I have to return this because your project will most likely not work.
 Planetary gear systems can take multiple input motors at the same time but having multiple on the planet gears won't work.
 The motors would need to be perfectly synced for the system to not stall and the wires will go all over the place when it runs.
 Also, use step files instead of stl in your repo and ai generated wiring diagrams are not allowed."

 The motor core will work, I tested it, and you are right about the wires going all over the place BUT only if the outer ring dosen't spin.
-In my motor core, the outer ring DOES spin, letting the motors stay in one place, and let the shaft still run.
+In my motor core, the outer ring DOES spin, letting the motors stay in one place, and let the shaft still run, with the caveat of the outer ring spinning so I have to find a different way to hold the motor core in place inside the shell.

 The motors don't need to be perfectly synced, if one motor is slightly too fast more load will be on that motor and the rest of the motors will work fine, making the shaft stable.
-I also have a BMS, which _should_ make them more stable and in sync.
+I also have a balance BMS, which _should_ make them more stable and in sync.

 For today I'll only change the stl files into STEP.